-Climate protesters disrupt Vermont House session; 3 arrested
+Climate protesters disrupt Vermont House session

 The protesters say they wanted the Vermont Legislature to do more to combat climate change.

-After most of the protesters had left, three people remained.
-They were arrested and escorted from the chamber after they refused repeated orders from capital police to leave.
+After most of the protesters had left, three remained.
+They were escorted from the chamber after they refused repeated orders from capital police to leave.

 Copyright © 2019 The Washington Times, LLC.